Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 ## Assembly

-Basically you just glue everything to the cover and put the cover on the box.
+Basically, you just glue everything to the cover and put the cover on the box.

 1. Start with putting the rotary-encoder through the specified hole and fix it with the included screw
    | ![img15](rotary-encoder.JPG) |